Home » Divorce and Family law Blog » How Can a Father Lose Visitation Rights? | Top 12 Reasons

 However, you may also be concerned that you are going to receive less time if the custodial parent changes their mind.

 If that’s a concern you have, it’s important to know how you can lose the visitation you do have.
 Are you looking for a mediator to help you co-parent or schedule your visitation rights?
-Don’t wait, reach out to Dina Haddad today and get your free consultation today.
+Don’t wait, reach out to California divorce mediator, Dina Haddad by booking a FREE Father’s Visitation Right Consult.

 Be aware of how you, as a father, can lose custody or your visitation rights.
 Knowledge is key.
 We have listed several of these below.